Sunday, 2 July 2017

 19th June 2017.

-The Jain’s temple is on the main road, 500 meters from Kamalapura on the Hampi to Kampli Road and very near Bhima’s Gateways dedicated to Kunthunath called Kunthunath jinalaya.
+The Jain temple is on the main road, 500 meters from Kamalapura on the Hampi to Kampli Road and very near Bhima’s Gateways dedicated to Kunthunath called Kunthunath Jinalaya.
 This temple was built by Irugappa Dandanayaka in 1386 CE for the 17th Tirthankarar Kunthunath.
 This temple exists before Vijayanagara.

 The temple is facing north with a monolithic manasthamba in front.
-There is an inscription of Irugappa 1385 CE, a general of the King Bukka II, found on this manasthamba.
-In the reign of Harihara II, this temple was known as Chaityalaya and it is now called as Ganagitti jinalaya.
-The sanctum sanctorum consists of sanctum, artha mandapam, Maha mandapam and two sanctums, which are empty now.
-The sanctum the super structure or the vimana with out stupi is of nagara style with stepped pyramid look, constructed with stone.
+There is an inscription of Irugappa 1385 CE, a general of King Bukka II, found on this manasthamba.
+In the reign of Harihara II, this temple was known as Chaityalaya and it is now called Ganagitti jinalaya.
+The sanctum sanctorum consists of a sanctum, artha mandapam, Maha mandapam, and two sanctums, which are empty now.
+The sanctum the superstructure or the vimana without stupi is of Nagara style with stepped pyramid look, constructed with stone.
 There is a brick arch above the mukha mandapa with stucco images.
-The mandapa Pillars has the reliefs related to vaishnava religion.
+The mandapa Pillars have reliefs related to the Vaishnava religion.

 Inscription stone

-The inscription tablet (The symbol at the centre has undergone many changes to the present Jain symbol ie liberation of soul attains moksha. )
+The inscription tablet (The symbol at the center has undergone many changes to the present Jain symbol ie liberation of soul attains moksha. )

 …… to be continued Malayanatha Raghunatha temple.